 Why Did I choose Teaching as a Career?

 Unlike most people who follow teaching as a career path, I have not always been fond of school.
-Throughout elementary, I was always very quiet and timid, which most of my teachers considered an issue.
+I was always very quiet and timid throughout elementary school, which most of my teachers considered a “problem”.
 I also struggled a lot in many of my classes, making it difficult for me to succeed.
-Rather than helping me overcome my shyness and struggles, I was usually just sent into the hallway or was told to stay inside during recess.
-With that, I have had many negative experiences in elementary school, where it got to the point where I would pretend to be sick just to avoid going to school or would cry at the thought of school.
+Rather than helping me overcome these struggles, I was usually just sent into the hallway, assigned additional homework, or was told to stay inside during recess to work – all without any additional support.
+Because of this, I associated school with negative feelings, fear, and anxiety.

-Looking back, I wish I had someone like her when I was in elementary.
-I believe it would have helped me have a more positive experience in school as a young child.
-With that, I aspire to be a teacher like her.
+Looking back, I wish I had someone like my high school teacher when I was in elementary school, as I believe it would have helped me develop a more positive school experience as a young child.
+With that, I was inspired by a teacher to become a teacher.
 I want to make a difference in the lives of young children.
-I do not want any of my future students feeling the way I did in elementary school and therefore I know I must be patient, understanding, encouraging, and caring towards them.
-I hope to leave my future students with a positive outlook on school, as well as leave them with a positive impact that acts as a foundation through their journey of learning.
+I do not want any of my future students feeling the way I did in elementary school.
+I chose teaching as a career as I want to help individuals reach their potential and help them discover and embrace their gifts, talents, and passions.
+I hope to leave my future students with a positive outlook on education that acts as a foundation through their lifelong journey of learning.